WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

   </tbody>
 </table>

-The New Mexico State Penitentiary riot in February 1980 was one of the most violent prison riots in U.S. history with a total of 33 inmates dead and hundreds of others injured.
-In *Penitentiary of New Mexico Riot Footage*, inmate Dwight Duran reads an agreement negotiated between prison officials and inmates.
+The New Mexico State Penitentiary riot in February 1980 was one of the most violent prison riots in U.S. history with a total of thirty-three inmates dead and hundreds of others injured.
+In Penitentiary of New Mexico Riot Footage, inmate Dwight Duran reads an agreement negotiated between prison officials and inmates.

 **[*Illustrated Daily*, "New Penitentiary Facilities"](/catalog/cpb-aacip-191-687h4bt1?start=150.83&end=317.48) (New Mexico PBS, Albuquerque, NM)**